-In the past few months, one in five small businesses have adopted new technologies due to the rapid increase in online activity during lockdown.
-The average adult spends over 4 hours a day online nowadays and one in three now watch online video more than traditional TV.
+In the past few months, one in five small businesses has adopted new technologies due to the rapid increase in online activity during the lockdown.
+The average adult spends over 4 hours a day online nowadays and one in three now watches online videos more than traditional TV.
 Because people are spending massive amounts of time browsing the web, perfecting your online marketing strategy whilst involving fresh concepts is crucial.

 You can also use this opportunity to streamline your company’s communication methods.
 For obvious reasons, customers these days have a lot more questions about your daily operations and you might be struggling to answer all of them.
 By employing video as a regular communication tool, you can produce content that seeks to answer some of these questions before they are even asked.
 In the long run, this will save you time and money whilst showcasing your company as a reputable source of information.

 Another tip to consider when modernizing your marketing methods is to promote cost-saving offers and provide support to your clients wherever possible.
 People are dying to save a penny here and there due to the current economic uncertainty, so if consumers see you posting an offer such as a free trial or 20% off, they may be inclined to try it despite not knowing much about your brand.
 From this small act of kindness, you can gain the respect and gratitude of these people and hopefully convert them into loyal customers further down the line.